On this page:

 Avoid using italics.
 Use title case for acts (legislation) and other publications.

-No end punctuation on bullets that are fragments — not even the last item.
+No end punctuation on list items that are fragments (the new Style Manual includes a full stop on the last item).

 List items that are full sentences should have sentence punctuation.

-Use numerals (NOT words) for numbers in text (most of the time).
+Use numerals (NOT words) for numbers in text (most of the time) because it's easier to read on a screen.

-Exceptions: don't use a numeral at the start of a sentence; first, second, third.
+- Don't use a numeral at the start of a sentence.

-No space between a number and abbreviated units of measurement (eg 100km, 10cm)
+Use a non-breaking space between a number and abbreviated units of (eg 100 km, 10 cm)

 Spaced ellipses ( ... )

 Don't use ampersand in sentences unless part of an organisation's name.
-Limit their use in headings etc.
+Limit their use in headings (page titles and table headings are sometimes OK).

 Check any spelling you are unsure of with the Macquarie Dictionary.